hermannm/hermannm.dev/content/libraries/devlog.md

 Finally, after starting my job at [Liflig](/liflig), I started writing Kotlin for the backend.
 I found myself unhappy with the logging library we were using at the time, and so I decided to write yet another version of _`devlog`_.
-The implementation is a thin wrapper over the standard Java logging libraries _SLF4J_ and _Logback_, but with a more ergonomic API for Kotlin.
-It also provides a log output encoder for local development, using the same format as my Go and Rust implementations.
+This implementation is a thin wrapper over the standard Java logging libraries _SLF4J_ and _Logback_, but with a more ergonomic API for Kotlin.